mpa139/allanlab/_pages/lab-onboarding.md

       department: Data Science, Luddy School
       link: [personal website](https://joanne-smith.com)

- You are welcome to create a person page hosted here as well or you can put it in your separate/external page.
+If you don't have a personal website, you are welcome to create a personal page hosted here.
 Place it in the folder pages/individuals/ and then simply put the name of the .md file next to link (see Kate's, bonnen.md, for an example).
-You can also leave the link line off if you'd prefer not to have a personal page or you want to add it later.
+You can also leave off the link if you'd prefer not to have a personal page or you want to add it later.

 Example without link: